 - 2 carrots, diced

-- 1 tablespoons all-purpose flour, I use wheat flour
+- 1 tablespoon all-purpose flour, I use wheat flour

 - 4 medium russet potatoes, peeled and cubed